RapKri/esp-detection/README.md

 ### Step 1: Prepare dataset

 Dataset format in esp-detection follows the [YOLO detection dataset format](https://docs.ultralytics.com/datasets/detect/).
-To convert your existing dataset from other formats (like COCO etc.) to YOLO format, please use [JSON2YOLO](https://github.com/ultralytics/JSON2YOLO) tool by Ultralytics.
+To convert your existing dataset from other formats (like COCO etc.) to YOLO format, please use [converter.py](https://github.com/ultralytics/ultralytics/blob/main/ultralytics/data/converter.py) by Ultralytics.

 ### Step 2: Train and deploy the model